sfu-fas/coursys/DOCKER-TODO.md

 * docs for prod setup
 * update SYSADMIN.md
 * who is going to own /coursys/*?
 Makefile implies it's `coursys`, instrutions imply root.
+* do we need/want to restart celery and/or celerybeat in cron?

 # Notes